 Activity and departmental awards are offered to Kansas residents attending full-time (12 credit hours), by instructors or staff from various Barton programs.
 Selection is made for special skills and/or performing abilities and the student is expected to complete specified obligations.
 The sponsor administering the award determines contract obligations and award amounts.
 Areas offering Activity and departmental awards include Band, Vocal, Agriculture, Drama, Student Senate, Admissions, Athletic Student Trainers, Dance Line, and Cheer Leading, Hispanic American Leadership Organization (HALO), Art, Automotive, Business, Criminal Justice, Early Childhood, Education, Engineering, EMS, Medical Assistant, MLT, Music, Computer Networking, Natural Gas.

-These scholarships are available for Barton students who display financial need:
+These scholarships are available for Barton service area students who display financial need:

-Applications for these scholarships may also be picked up at the Financial Aid Office or will be mailed at the student's request.
-Students may apply at any time prior to or during the term that they are attending.
+Applications for these scholarships may be picked up at the Financial Aid Office or will be mailed at the student's request.
+Completed applications, including the signature of the high school counselor, must be submitted prior to the end of the semester for which the scholarship is to be applied.

 Employee Tuition Scholarships